wdthem/ThreeXPlusOne/README.md

 * A 'settings.json' file must exist in the same folder of either the executable or the DLL, depending on how you run the app.
 * Running the executable or dll with the flag --help will output help text regarding a suggested starting point for the values of the settings.
+* Running the process with the same list of numbers will put any generated output into the same folder name as created by the process itself

 Note that the app needs to create a large canvas in order to plot the points.
 This can be resource intensive.
 The app could fail on machines with low GPU specs.